jmrqs/jmrqs/README.md

 # Hi there!
-I'm Joyce, welcome to my GitHub!
+Welcome to my GitHub!

 ## Technologies I love and use